Eldercare's response to COVID-19 (coronavirus)

 Saturday and Sunday between the times of 1:30pm to 4:30pm

 - visitors providing evidence of seasonal influenza vaccination (all visitors must have a 2021 seasonal influenza vaccination by 1 June 2021)

 Eldercare reserves the right to tighten restrictions if visitors do not comply and/or individuals will be prevented from entering if they breach these requirements.

-Residents may also leave an aged care home and return for any reason, subject to screening upon return to the home.
+Residents may also leave the care home for any reason.

 How staff are keeping residents safe

 - All staff and essential contractors have their temperature checked before beginning work and will be sent home if their temperature exceeds 38C.